I couldn’t beat my acrophobia if I won’t challenge it. Though slight, it is still bothersome to some situations.

-Since I am alone and was racing against time, I only spent 30 minutes above and ’twas all worth it.
-A lot of thoughts playing like; “how will I survive when an earthquake strike?”!
-Well, good thing there was none.
+Since I was alone and was racing against time, I only spent 30 minutes above, and ’twas still worth it.
+A lot of thoughts came to my being.
+Like how will I survive when an earthquake strike?
+Good thing there was none.

-Menara KL or simply KL Tower stands 421 meters, the 7th highest telecommunication structure in the whole world [after the Tokyo Sky Tree, the Guangzhou TV & Sightseeing Tower, CN Tower (Toronto), Ostankino Tower (Moscow), the Oriental Pearl Tower (Shanghai), and the Borj-e Milad (Tehran)].
-The observation deck is located at 276 meters above ground while the revolving restaurant and the broadcasting stations are situated a way higher.
+Menara KL or simply KL Tower stands 421 meters, the 7th highest telecommunication structure in the whole world, after the Tokyo Sky Tree, the Guangzhou TV & Sightseeing Tower, CN Tower of Toronto, Ostankino Tower of Moscow, the Oriental Pearl Tower of Shanghai, and the Borj-e Milad of Tehran.
+The observation deck is located at 276 meters above the ground.
+Meanwhile, the revolving restaurant and the broadcasting stations are situated a way higher.

 The observation deck, by the way, offers a stunning 360-degree view of Kuala Lumpur downtown, including the Petronas Twin Towers.